Joshuaalbert/joshuaalbert.github.io/aboutme.md

 Academic areas of particular interest to me are:

- - the formalism of interferometry, and harmonic analysis in general
+ - the formalism of interferometry, and harmonic analysis
- - novel calibration and imaging techniques in radio interferometry
+ - calibration and imaging techniques in radio interferometry
- - early universe structures, e.g. BAOs, the epoch of reionisation
- - large scale structures in the universe, e.g. galaxy clusters and their particle physics
+ - large scale universe structures, e.g. BAOs, the epoch of reionisation, cosmic web, galaxy clusters and their particle physics
- - various foundations of probability theory
- - computations of Lebesgue integrals, and other practical Bayesian computations
+ - Bayesian probabilistic programming
- - numerical methods: probabilistic programming, deep-learning, optimisation, linear programming, reinforcement learning
+ - numerical methods: auto-differentiation, probabilistic programming, deep-learning, optimisation, linear programming, static-memory programming, approximate solutions to NP-hard problems

- - the study of classical and non-classical systems of logic and their practical computation
- - the study of the origin of emergent properties, and the dynamics controlling them
- - emergent synchronisation in distributed systems, cf. Steven Strogatz's works
- - basal cognition and morphogenesis, cf. Mike Levin's works
- - study of classical automatons, discrete rule spaces, and real-world analogs
+Amatuer passions:
+ - foundations of logic, probability, and problems like the Measure Problem in science
+ - emergent complexity from simple rules, e.g. artificial life, cellular automatons, Lenia, boids, basal cognition, Levin's work, Strogatz's work
- - dynamics of order-driven markets
+ - microscopic theory of order-driven markets

 ![Touch medical intelligence logo](/assets/img/touch_logo.png){: .image-left } I'm one of the founders of Touch Medical Intelligence Inc. ("Touch"), a data-science empowered healthcare infrastructure company which aims to revolutionise how patients benefit from the data that they generate.
 We are a research-driven company applying mathematics and intensive computational modelling, creating new ways in which AI can assist humans with patient-centric healthcare.
 At the moment, Touch is experiencing massive growth, and I'm proud to be guiding its operations through such a period.
 We are always looking for smart, motivated, and, above all, kind and compassionate mathematicians, physicists, machine learning people, data scientists and developers.
 If that's you, feel free to <a href="mailto:josh.albert@touchintel.io?subject=Job Interest">apply to us via email</a>.
-In addition, Touch also collaborates with academic researchers in physics, astronomy, healthcare informatics, genetics, and AI & ML fields in an effort to bring the many benefits of cross-disciplinary research together.
+In addition, Touch also collaborates with academic researchers in oncology, genetics, physics, and AI & ML fields in an effort to bring the many benefits of cross-disciplinary research together.
 We encourage interested researchers across the sciences to <a href="mailto:josh.albert@touchintel.io?subject=Research Collaboration Interest">reach out to us</a> for collaboration opportunities.

 ### Positions